tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

 # Commands

 We define a command type for each aggregate.
 A Command type is a Discriminated Union.
-Executing the command means returning a list of events or an error.
+Executing the command means returning a proper list of events or an error.
 We have also _"command undoers"_, that allow us to compensate the effect of a command in case it is part of a multiple stream transaction that fails as we will see later.

 The abstract definitions of Command and Undoer  are: